 28th January 2018 / Barbican Hall / 20:00

-Basquiat: Boom for Real focusses on Basquiat’s relationship to music, literature, film and television, placing him within the wider cultural context of his own time.
+Basquiat: Boom for Real focussed on Basquiat’s relationship to music, literature, film and television, placing him within the wider cultural context of his own time.
 Famously self-taught, Basquiat sampled from a dizzying array of sources - from artist monographs to record liner notes to surrealist film - which have been the subject of rigorous new research, enabling the rich depth of his visual compositions to be understood as never before.

 Following a call for submissions, we commissioned artists based on either side of the Atlantic to make new short films taking any aspect of the exhibition as inspiration.
 Upon completion, each film was paired with a composer, band or sound artist who have been given creative license to compose an original musical accompaniment of their own interpretation.
-The event will witness the moment they come together as one dynamic audio-visual experience.

 At the height of his fame Basquiat was shifting the art world, yet due to the colour of his skin was often unable to hail a cab.
-Our intention has been to encourage artists to look beyond a pervasive media fascination with his persona and celebrity which has threatened to override the politics in his paintings, and to engage with the complexities and paradoxes of his work, identity and inspirations.
+Our intention was to encourage artists to look beyond a pervasive media fascination with his persona and celebrity which has threatened to override the politics in his paintings, and to engage with the complexities and paradoxes of his work, identity and inspirations.